Immunisation

 For example rubella now is not taken very seriously.
 But I've got two patients whose mothers had the congenital rubella or got rubella in pregnancy in the 60s, and they were born with congenital rubella syndrome and are very profoundly handicapped as a result.
 And that's an enduring legacy.
 And so when you've seen those cases you become a real enthusiast for anything which will prevent them.
 And that's how I look at this comparison.
 I don't think it helps to try and scare parents into getting immunisations.
 On the other hand I don't think it helps to underestimate or to play down the seriousness of these conditions.

-A very small number of parents held a personal belief that if their child had a strong immune system, there was less chance of them being very ill or developing complications from these diseases.
+A small number of parents we spoke with held a personal belief that if their child had a strong immune system, there was less chance of them being very ill or developing complications from these diseases.
 There is no evidence that a strong immune system in any way substitutes for the protection given by immunisations.
-While it is true that a child with an underlying health condition is more likely to have complications and/or die from measles, healthy children can be very ill too.
-Allowing them to catch the diseases means that they run the risk of complications.

-She preferred to nurse her children through any of the diseases and chose not to immunise her...
+She preferred to nurse her children through any of the diseases and chose not to immunise her children.

-She preferred to nurse her children through any of the diseases and chose not to immunise her...
+She preferred to nurse her children through any of the diseases and chose not to immunise her children.

 I also spoke to as many people as possible.
 And my mother was quite a good source because I have elder brothers and sisters and the immunisations weren't available when they were children, and she nursed them both through measles and mumps.
 And she felt that whilst it was distressing in some ways and they were very poorly, you know, she managed, she managed to keep it under control and she was able to nurse them through.
 And I felt confident that I give my children a good diet, we eat organic food when we can and we have lots of fresh air.
 And also we use homeopathic remedies and I felt confident that my homeopath would be able to help us prevent and perhaps nurse through any of these illnesses should they arise.
 So that's how I assessed the risk in the end.

-Believe the diseases can have unpleasant symptoms and dangerous complications but feel that the...
+Believe the diseases can have unpleasant symptoms and dangerous complications but feel that the government tries to frighten people in to taking up the MMR vaccine.

-Believe the diseases can have unpleasant symptoms and dangerous complications but feel that the...
+Believe the diseases can have unpleasant symptoms and dangerous complications but feel that the government tries to frighten people in to taking up the MMR vaccine.

-Mother' I want anybody, who consults DIPEx to be aware of is that we've not made this decision in a trite way.
+Mother: I want anybody, who consults (this website) to be aware of is that we've not made this decision in a trite way.
 We are fully aware that the illnesses that our children were offered vaccinations against, are dangerous illness, with unpleasant side effects and complications.
 But it's necessary to keep a balance and I think the trouble is, when the health authorities are promoting these vaccinations, they really wheel on the big guns and really try to frighten the daylights out of you.

 And what are your views on the childhood diseases, like mumps and measles?

-Father' Well, they're at the very worse end they are killers.
+Father: Well, they're at the very worse end they are killers.
 But unfortunately the government that's in place at present, and for the next four years, takes figures from Asia, Japan and such like, and says that they're just as much a bad killer over here as they're over there, which anybody who looks into it in any depth, will realise that a lot of these nations are deficient in certain foods, which keep disease away, such as maybe carrots or whatever.

-Mother' Well Vitamin A
+Mother: Well Vitamin A

-Father' Vitamin A, specifically.
+Father: Vitamin A, specifically.

-Mother' If I agree with [my husband] on that.
+Mother: If I agree with [my husband] on that.
 We accept that these diseases potentially for some children can be very, very serious.
 But there is an awful lot that we're not told about these illnesses and then the scare tactics are really, really hyped up.

 Copyright © 2024 University of Oxford.
 All rights reserved.